Qiskit/rustworkx/docs/source/tutorial/introduction.rst

 ..
-This document was adapted from and heavily based on the similar introduction tutorial in  NetworkX's documentation which can be found here: https://networkx.org/documentation/networkx-2.6.2/tutorial.html
+This document was adapted from and originally modeled on the similar introduction tutorial in  NetworkX's documentation which can be found here: https://networkx.org/documentation/networkx-2.6.2/tutorial.html